intel/zephyr.js/docs/ashell.md

     connected to the host, but the WebUSB will continue to work.

 5. Connect the device to the host PC using a USB cable.
 6. A notification from Chrome will appear with an URL of the IDE.
+If not, the address for the IDE is https://01org.github.io/zephyrjs-ide.
 7. Click on the notification to open IDE in the browser.
 8. Click on connect button and grant an access to the device.
 9. Try uploading JS code to the device.